molmod/stacie/docs/source/theory/statistics.md

     \\
     \theta_k &= \frac{2 C^\text{model}_k}{\nu_k}
 $$

-The range of the summation over $k$ is intentionally omitted, since such details depend on the application and on the cutoff frequency up to which the model is fitted.

 A true optimum is characterized by a negative-definite Hessian of $\ln \mathcal{L}$ with respect to the model parameters.